NetApp (NASDAQ:NTAP) Updates Q2 2022 Earnings Guidance

-NetApp (NASDAQ:NTAP) last issued its earnings results on Tuesday, August 24th.
-The data storage provider reported $1.15 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.95 by $0.20.
-The business had revenue of $1.46 billion during the quarter, compared to analysts’ expectations of $1.43 billion.
-NetApp had a return on equity of 151.60% and a net margin of 14.49%.
-NetApp’s revenue was up 11.9% compared to the same quarter last year.
-During the same quarter last year, the firm posted $0.73 earnings per share.
-As a group, sell-side analysts predict that NetApp will post 4.18 earnings per share for the current year.
+A number of brokerages have recently commented on NTAP.
+Zacks Investment Research raised shares of NetApp from a hold rating to a buy rating and set a $82.00 target price on the stock in a research report on Tuesday, May 18th.
+Stifel Nicolaus lifted their price objective on shares of NetApp from $80.00 to $90.00 and gave the stock a hold rating in a research note on Thursday, August 26th.
+Northland Securities lifted their price objective on shares of NetApp from $100.00 to $107.00 and gave the company an outperform rating in a report on Thursday, August 26th.
+Wells Fargo & Company boosted their target price on shares of NetApp from $75.00 to $87.00 and gave the stock an equal weight rating in a research note on Thursday, August 26th.
+Finally, William Blair restated an outperform rating on shares of NetApp in a research report on Thursday, August 26th.
+One research analyst has rated the stock with a sell rating, ten have assigned a hold rating and fifteen have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the company has an average rating of Buy and a consensus price target of $83.57.

-Several analysts recently issued reports on the company.
-Wells Fargo & Company increased their price objective on NetApp from $75.00 to $87.00 and gave the stock an equal weight rating in a report on Thursday, August 26th.
-Northland Securities raised their target price on NetApp from $100.00 to $107.00 and gave the company an outperform rating in a report on Thursday, August 26th.
-Loop Capital raised their target price on NetApp from $90.00 to $95.00 and gave the company a buy rating in a report on Thursday, August 26th.
-Susquehanna Bancshares restated a buy rating and set a $95.00 target price on shares of NetApp in a report on Wednesday, August 25th.
-Finally, Bank of America raised their target price on NetApp from $90.00 to $95.00 and gave the company a buy rating in a report on Thursday, August 26th.
-One analyst has rated the stock with a sell rating, ten have assigned a hold rating and fifteen have assigned a buy rating to the stock.
-According to data from MarketBeat.com, NetApp currently has an average rating of Buy and a consensus price target of $83.57.
+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, October 27th.
+Stockholders of record on Friday, October 8th will be issued a $0.50 dividend.
+The ex-dividend date of this dividend is Thursday, October 7th.
+This represents a $2.00 dividend on an annualized basis and a dividend yield of 2.17%.
+NetApp’s dividend payout ratio is 60.61%.

-In other news, CEO George Kurian sold 4,250 shares of NetApp stock in a transaction that occurred on Monday, August 30th.
-The shares were sold at an average price of $87.08, for a total value of $370,090.00.
-Following the completion of the transaction, the chief executive officer now owns 164,576 shares in the company, valued at $14,331,278.08.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, President Cesar Cernuda sold 14,000 shares of NetApp stock in a transaction that occurred on Tuesday, June 15th.
-The shares were sold at an average price of $82.84, for a total transaction of $1,159,760.00.
-Following the completion of the transaction, the president now owns 37,700 shares of the company’s stock, valued at approximately $3,123,068.
-The disclosure for this sale can be found here.
-0.28% of the stock is currently owned by insiders.
+In related news, CEO George Kurian sold 4,250 shares of the stock in a transaction that occurred on Monday, August 30th.
+The stock was sold at an average price of $87.08, for a total value of $370,090.00.
+Following the transaction, the chief executive officer now owns 164,576 shares in the company, valued at $14,331,278.08.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+0.28% of the stock is owned by corporate insiders.

 About NetApp